Can counterfactual explanations of AI systems' predictions skew lay users' causal intuitions about the world? If so, can we correct for that?: Introduction

 Interest in automatically-generated explanations for predictive AI systems has grown considerably in recent years \cite{DARPA,doshi2017towards,gunning2019darpa,montavon2018methods,rieger2018structuring,samek2017explainable}.
 It is argued that explanations provide transparency for what are often black-box procedures and transparency is viewed as critical for fostering the acceptance of AI systems in real-world practice \cite{bansal2014towards,chen2014situation,fallon2018improving,hayes2017improving,mercado2016intelligent,wachter2017counterfactual}.
 Explainable AI (XAI) has emerged as a field to address this need for AI systems' predictions to be followed by explanations of these predictions.

-Common approaches to (post hoc) explainability of specific predictions of AI systems include feature importance \cite{lundberg2017unified,ribeiro2016should}, saliency maps \cite{simonyan2013deep}, example-based methods \cite{koh2017understanding}, and counterfactuals \cite{karimi2020model,poyiadzi2020face,wachter2017counterfactual}.
-In this paper we focus on counterfactual (CF) explanations of specific predictions of AI systems.
-CFs address questions such as `Why A rather than B?'; for example, `Why did the AI system deny the loan rather than approve it?'.
+Common approaches to (post hoc) explainability of specific predictions of AI systems include feature importance \cite{lundberg2017unified,ribeiro2016should}, saliency maps \cite{simonyan2013deep}, and example-based methods \cite{koh2017understanding}.
+In this paper we focus on counterfactual (CF) explanations of specific predictions of AI systems \cite{forster2021capturing,galhotra2021explaining,karimi2020survey,kommiya2021towards,lucic2020does,poyiadzi2020face,van2021evaluating,verma2020counterfactual,wachter2017counterfactual}.
+These explanations describe changes in an AI system's inputs (features/factors) that alter the AI system's output (prediction/label) and lead to favorable outputs.
+CFs explanations address questions such as `Why A rather than B?'; for example, `Why did the AI system deny the loan rather than approve it?'.
 An answer to this questions would be a CF explanation:~`If Tom's salary had been at least £30k, the AI system would have offered him a loan'.
 CF explanations not only provide us with an insight into why an AI system made a certain prediction (`deny the loan'), but also what a user can do in order to flip the prediction (`offer a loan').
 In other words, CFs explanation may also be able to provide recourse for users \cite{karimi2020survey}.
+Furthermore, CF explanations naturally embody contrastiveness, i.e.~the ability to address the question of why this prediction instead of some other one, which is one of the attributes that people expect explanations to have \cite{miller2019explanation}.